Necraatall/shadowrun_generator_v2/README.md

 To match the point system, I used **<font color='BLUE'>rozvaha_atr.xls </font>** to see data in VsCode, install the **<font color='BLUE'>Excel Viewer v4.2.55</font>** to Your VsCode extensions

+NOW is under construction

+my notes from previous version: